avanzosc/odoo-addons/stock_picking_package_usability/README.rst

 * One to many from stock piking to package.
 * In transfers, button to generate indicated packages.
+* Added the calculation of move line weights, including the weight of destination packages, in stock picking operations.

 Bug Tracker
 ===========